Anna May Wong Will Be the First Asian American on a US Currency Note.

 After 10 Years of Marriage to Jessica Biel, Justin Timberlake Declares, “That Ain’t Enough.”

-The 1932 film Shanghai Express was directed by Wong and stars Marlene Dietrich as a renowned prostitute who is taken captive on a train travelling across China during the Chinese Civil War.
-Wong played the role of a fellow business class traveller.
+The 1932 film Shanghai Express was directed by Wong and stars Marlene Dietrich as a renowned prostitute who is taken captive on a train traveling across China during the Chinese Civil War.
+Wong played the role of a fellow business class traveler.

-Production has begun on a biopic on the actor’s life, which will feature Gemma Chan (Crazy Rich Asians).
+Production has begun on a biopic of the actor’s life, featuring Gemma Chan (Crazy Rich Asians).